-Domain names are not usually considered to be intellectual property (IP) rights.
+Domain names are not usually considered to be intellectual property rights (IPRs).
 Instead the domain name owner has the right to use the domain name for the duration of the contract with the registrar.
-However, the domain name can still be considered to be a non-physical asset (akin to IP rights) with an economic value.
+However, the domain name can still be considered to be a non-physical asset (akin to IPRs) with an economic value.

-Cybersquatting is a catch-all term describing registration and/or use of a domain name in bad faith, usually the abusive registration of domain names that are already registered in one or more top-level extensions or as trade marks.
+Cybersquatting is a catch-all term describing registration and/or use of a domain name in bad faith.
 Domain name dispute resolution processes, and legislation, tend to avoid defining cybersquatting.
 Instead, they describe the sort of activities or outcomes which will lead to a finding of bad faith.
 Typical examples include seeking to profit from the goodwill associated with the mark, by selling the domain name to the trade mark holder or a competitor of the trade mark holder; profiting from internet traffic intended for the trade mark holder; or otherwise causing confusion.

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 Take a free trial

 0330 161 1234